MousaviLaleh/UFOs/README.md

 # UFOs
-Using JavaScript visual functionality to build a dynamic webpage and manipulate the data by adding filters.

 ## Overview of Project
 This project focuses on building a dynamic webpage that accepts user inputs and adjusts accordingly to display information about UFO sightings. <br/>